lazyhamster/Observer/src/plugin/text/readme.txt

   - GCF, WAD, XZP, PAK, BSP, VBSP - used inside Steam
   - MoPaQ packages (used by Blizzard)

+- Supports usage of WCX modules from Total Commander (read-only)

 1.2.
 Settings.

 Some plugin options are not available in configuration dialog.